Setting up integrations to interact with z/OS

 Authentication using Zowe

-Managing credentials securely
+Manage credentials securely

-Storing username and password securely is Zowe CLI's default behavior.
+Store username and password securely is Zowe CLI's default behavior.
 Upon installation of Zowe CLI, a file is created in the ~/.zowe/settings directory called imperative.json that holds the value of the Credential Manager to be used.
 By default this value is @zowe/cli.

-Managing credentials unsecured
+Manage credentials unsecured

 In some cases or environments the default Credential Manager is not supported.
 Zowe Explorer provides an option to disable secure credentials.
 We do not recommend disabling secure credentials unless your environment does not support it.
 To disable secure credentials set Zowe Explorer VS Code user setting zowe.security.secureCredentialsEnabled to false.
-Setting secureCredentialsEnabled to false will update ~/.zowe/settings/imperative.json like the example below:
+Setting secureCredentialsEnabled to false updates ~/.zowe/settings/imperative.json like the example below:

 {